Cayetano Coll y Toste: Written works

-His research into the history of Puerto Rico gave people an insight into the island from the time of the Taínos up until 1927.
-One of his works, The Indo-Antillean Vocabulary, is valuable in understanding the way of life of the Taínos.
+His research into the history of Puerto Rico gave people an insight into the island from the pre-Columbian era up until 1927.
+One of his works, The Indo-Antillean Vocabulary, is valuable in understanding the way of life of the Indigenous peoples of the Caribbean.
 His works are required reading in Puerto Rican high schools and universities.

+Coll y Toste did not use the term "Taino" to refer to the Indigenous peoples of the Greater Antilles.
+In his Prehistory of Puerto Rico, Coll y Toste wrote that some scholars used the term, but that he found "no scientific basis for this" stating his view that "Indo-Antilleans were Arawaks, and having lost the memory of their origin, they should be called...siboneyes, haytianos, jamaiquinos and boriqueños, because over time they had acquired their own personality."

 Later years

-Coll y Toste was married to Adela, daughter of José Cuchí y Arnau former mayor of Arecibo.
+Coll was married to Adela Cuchí y Arnau, daughter of José Cuchí y Arnau former mayor of Arecibo.
 Together they had six children, among them José Coll y Cuchí, who founded the Puerto Rican Nationalist Party and Cayetano Coll y Cuchí, who was a President of Puerto Rico House of Representatives.
+Adela Cuchí y Arnau died in 1926.

 Spain bestowed upon Coll y Toste the title of "Comendador de la Real Orden Americana de Isabel la Catolica" (Knight of the American Royal Order of Isabel the Catholic) and the Government of Venezuela honored Coll y Toste with the title of "Caballero de la Orden de Bolivar" (Knight of the Order of Bolivar).
 Cayetano Coll y Toste died on November 19, 1930, in the City of Madrid.
 His granddaughter, Isabel Cuchí Coll, who was an author and the director of the "Sociedad de Autores Puertorriqueños" (Society of Puerto Rican Authors), published his work "Historia de la esclavitud en Puerto Rico (información y documentos)" (History of Slavery in Puerto Rico (documents and information)) in 1972.